coolsoftwaretyler/mst-performance-testing/readme.md

   },
 };
 ```

+These exported functions get imported in `./runner.js`, and then bundled for node and web separately.
+We run the node bundle with `node`, and we have a [Puppeteer](https://pptr.dev/) script that loads, executes, and reports the output of the web bundle.
+That's at `puppeteer.cjs`.

 Feel free to write helper functions and different types of set up in the `scenarios` folder.
 Please avoid using APIs specific to web browsers, node, or React Native.
 We aren't yet set up to handle those differences.